xploreraj/souptours_keystone/README.md

 # souptours_keystone
-Trying to create a travel website with keystone js.
+Trying to create a SUP tour website with keystone js.